EVENTS ON PUBLIC PROPERTY

-If you are planning on using a public place for the purpose of: conducting a special event (wedding, festival, concert, parade, bike race, car show, etc.), organizing a block party, or to sell or serve alcohol on public property, you must obtain a special permit to do so.
+If you are planning on using a public place for the purpose of: conducting a special event (wedding, festival, concert, parade, bike race, car show, etc.), organizing a block party, or to sell or serve alcohol, you must obtain a special permit to do so.
+Unfortunately, most of these permits are referred to as 'Special Event Permits'.
+Read the details about each different type below to determine which of these pertains to your event.

 A block party is a street closure to facilitate neighbors on a specific block getting together to build a sense of community.
 Block parties are typically held on neighborhood streets and are not allowed on collector or arterial roadways.